lillisgary/mezzanine-newsue/README.rst

 # above other installed apps

-2. Run "python manage.py schemamigration sue --initial" # Mezzanine 4+ "python manage.py makemigrations sue"
+2. Run "python manage.py makemigrations"

-3. Run "python manage.py migrate sue" # Mezzanine 4+ "python manage.py migrate sue"
+3. Run "python manage.py migrate"

 4. Change your URLs

 5. Start dev server and log into the admin interface, select a skin in the settings, and save.

+# uses Django migrations, make sure South is uninstalled